hzi-bifo/AMR_benchmarking/README.md

 TODO:

 - We make/provide pipelines on top of their python files.
-The codes modified are renamed as *original_name + "\_khuModified".*
+The codes modified for that purpuse are renamed as *original_name + "\_khuModified".*
 - We provide a complete example, illustrating the pipeline with Patric genomic data.
 - We rewrite the python codes, changing from Python 2 to Python 3.